Ak-ko/Wb-landing-page/resources/js/components/common/README-sortable.md

 2. Items within each element can also be reordered
 3. Order numbers are automatically updated when items are reordered
 4. Order numbers are also updated when items are added or removed
+5. Server-side sorting ensures data is loaded in the correct order

 ### Business Brand Guideline Form